 With that being said, it’s important to remember the United Kingdom will remain a Member State of the EU until the date of its formal withdrawal on March 29, 2019.
 From May 25, 2018, until March 29, 2019, the GDPR will have full force and effect in the UK.
 During this period, UK-based organizations don’t need to appoint a representative in the EU.

 Answer: It depends.
 The answer to this question may vary depending upon the particular roles that you and your client play with regard to the personal data transferred and processed.
 There are different requirements and obligations depending upon whether you are a data processor or a data controller.
-In general, while the risk inherent in merely receiving European personal data from a client that is not GDPR-compliant may be minimal, the risk associated with transferring European personal data back to that client in any way (such as by replying to an email or sending information from Infusionsoft) may be quite high.
+In general, while the risk inherent in merely receiving European personal data from a client that is not GDPR-compliant may be minimal, the risk associated with transferring European personal data back to that client in any way (such as by replying to an email or sending information from Infusionsoft by Keap) may be quite high.
 Both processors and controllers have strict obligations to ensure that organizations to which they transfer personal data can meet the data protection standards of the GDPR.
 Consider seeking professional advice, before committing to any business relationship that might involve the transfer of personal data regulated by the GDPR.

 During the webinar, you mentioned that some useful resources for GDPR compliance are available online.
 Where can we get links to such resources?